HTML ondragover Event Attribute

 Browser Support

-The following table will show you the current browser support for the HTML ondragover
+The following information will show you the current browser support for the HTML ondragover event attribute.
+Hover over a browser icon to see the version that first introduced support for this HTML event attribute.

 Last updated by CSSPortal on: 13th October 2023